-To access the money in your account, you can either use your FSA Debit Card at the time of service, or you can file a claim form requesting reimbursement for eligible, out-of-pocket expenses.
+To access the money in your account, you can either use your FSA Debit Card at the time of service, or you can file a claim requesting reimbursement for eligible, out-of-pocket expenses.
+Please see Online Claims Filing Instructions for more information.
 Please be aware that reimbursement checks issued from DBS have a 180-day expiration date.

-Reimbursements for 2017 Dependent Care expenses can be accessed by mailing/faxing claim forms to DBS, submitting claim information online or submitting via DBS’ mobile phone application.
+Reimbursements for Dependent Care expenses can be accessed by mailing/faxing claim forms to DBS, submitting claim information online or submitting via the DBS mobile phone application.

 You can only make mid-year changes to these accounts if you experience a qualifying event as defined by the IRS.